Invitation to contribute

 - Note the requirements of the owner/guardian of an image regarding a ‘source of image’ statement in the caption.

 That said, many older images are out of copyright, and it is relatively easy to secure them for publication.
-A good source of historical images are the picture/image collections of the Australian and New Zealand national libraries, and also in Australia state libraries.
+Good sources of historical images are the picture/image collections of the Australian and New Zealand national libraries, and Australian state libraries.

 Send entries to editors.
 They may suggest amendments, send entries out for review or checking, accept or decline entries.
 This should occur quickly.